gbtimmon/ase16GBT/code/7/README.md

-# Comparison of Simulated Annealing, MaxWalkSat, and Differential Evolution with DTLZ7 as the model
+# Early Termination of Simulated Annealing, MaxWalkSat, and Differential Evolution with DTLZ7 as the model

 ## Abstract
 Conventional methods arrive at optimal solution by compairng all the possible candidate solutions, which cause the time complexity grows   exponentially with the size of the data.
 In this report, three metaheuristics approaches has been discussed and compared.
 They can quickly provide a solution and continuously improve it.
 Those approaches do not guarantee an optimal solution is ever found.

-This practice attempts to compare the performance of Simulated Annealing, MaxWalkSat, and Differential Evolution by running them on the DTLZ7 model with 10 decision variables and 2 objective functions.
+This practice attempts to used 3 types of comparison operators to early terminate Simulated Annealing, MaxWalkSat, and Differential Evolution by running them on the DTLZ7 model with 10 decision variables and 2 objective functions.
+A comparison of the three optimizer will be discussed as well.

-To compare the performance among the optimizers, statistical machinery like bootstrapping, a12, and Scott-Knott were used.
+To compare the performance among and inside the optimizers, statistical machinery like bootstrapping, a12, and Scott-Knott were used.

 ## Introduction
 In this section, all the algorithms used in this experiment has been described and discussed.
 They are **Simulated annealing**, **Max-WalkSat**, **Differential Evolution**,  **3 Types of Comparison**